 In the bowl of a stand mixer, cream the butter and sugars together for a few minutes, until they are light and fluffy.
 Beat in the eggs, one at a time, allowing for each egg to incorporate completely, and add the vanilla and peppermint extracts.

 Little by little, add the dry ingredients to the wet, on low speed.
 Scrape down the sides of the bowl as necessary.
 Add the mini chocolate chips.
 Turning the speed up a bit higher helps to incorporate them throughout the thick, sticky dough.

-Next, you’re going to want to chill the dough.
-This is important.
-If you don’t chill the dough, the cookies will spread waaay too much.
-Trust.
-Anyway, cover the dough tightly with plastic wrap (you can chill it right in the bowl of the stand mixer, or transfer to another bowl if you want.
+Next, you need to chill the dough.
+Cover the dough tightly with plastic wrap (you can chill it right in the bowl of the stand mixer, or transfer to another bowl if you want.
 Chill the dough for at least 3 hours, and up to overnight.
-I opted for overnight.

 Scoop and roll cookie dough into 1.5 tbs-sized balls balls.
 Place them on the baking sheets, leaving a couple of inches between cookies.

 Bake the cookies for 9-10 minutes.
-The cookies will look pretty soft in the middle, and that’s okay.
 Remove them from the oven and allow them to cool on the cookie sheets for 5 minutes or so before removing them to a wire rack to finish cooling completely.

 Once the cookies have cooled, melt the white chocolate.
 Dip the cookies into the chocolate, or drizzle chocolate over the cookies, and sprinkle with crushed candy canes.